 6 - Traeger TFB57PZBO Pro Series 22

 The last pellet grill on the list is Pro Series 22.
-This one earned its spot on this list as it has a cleanout system, which allows you to change the flavor of the pellets whenever you want by opening the door to empty them.
+This one earned its spot on this list as it has a cleanout system, which allows you to change the intense smoke flavor of the wood pellets whenever you want by opening the door to empty them.

 This grill has a sturdy build.
 There’s a sawhorse chassis and a side lift bar for even weight distribution.